Kumon's Environmental Activities that

 Activities in Japan

-KIE and other Group companies in Japan (Kumon LIL, Kumon Publishing, KTRIE, and GC&T) have been promoting environmental management activities through the Environmental Committee in Japan.
-In FY 2015, they worked on the following activities.
+KIE and other Group companies in Japan (Kumon LIL, Kumon Publishing, and KTRIE have been promoting environmental management activities through the Environmental Committee in Japan.

 Activities by KNA

 Kumon Mexico increased from one subject to three, making it a bigger and more complex operation.
 Therefore, the number of staff also grew.